VectorLogoZone/vectorlogozone/README.md

 The website is licensed under the [GNU Affero General Public License v3.0](LICENSE.txt).

 The logos themselves remain property of their original owners.
-There is links to the owner's website (and to the owner's usage guidelines if I could find them).
+There is a link to the owner's website (and to the owner's usage guidelines if I could find them).
 Any modifications to the logos are in the public domain.

 ## Credits